Shannon K. O'Neil: Publications

-O’Neil is the author of the forthcoming The Globalization Myth: Regionalization and How America's Neighbors Help it Compete (Yale University Press, 2022), which chronicles the rise of three main global manufacturing and supply chain hubs and what they mean for U.S. economic competitiveness.
+O’Neil is the author of The Globalization Myth: Why Regions Matter (Yale University Press, 2022), which chronicles the rise of three main global manufacturing and supply chain hubs and what they mean for U.S. economic competitiveness.
 She also wrote Two Nations Indivisible: Mexico, the United States, and the Road Ahead (Oxford University Press, 2013), which analyzes the political, economic, and social transformations Mexico has undergone over the last three decades and why they matter for the United States.
 She is a columnist for Bloomberg Opinion, and her work has appeared in Foreign Affairs, Americas Quarterly, and Foreign Policy, among others.